-^{}All line items above are based on the average of Knox, Thurston, Dakota Counties in Nebraska and Woodbury County in Iowa multiplied by 9 months.
+^{}All line items above are based on the average of Knox, Thurston, Dakota Counties in Nebraska and multiplied by 9 months.

-- · Change in employment status. - · Change in housing status (i.e. homelessness). - Proof of additional family members enrolled in college. - · Tuition expenses at an elementary or secondary school. - · Medical, dental, or nursing home expenses not covered by insurance. - · Child or dependent care expenses - · Severe disability of the student or other member of the student's household.
+- Tuition expenses at an elementary or secondary school. - · Medical, dental, or nursing home expenses not covered by insurance. - · Child or dependent care expenses - · Severe disability of the student or other member of the student's household.